 : Well, I suppose if this really was a drama then we should wrap it up about now and quietly exit while the audience politely claps?

-: Do hat you like.
+: Do what you like.
 Nobody’s really watching.

 [all start to walk off.
-Josie keeps bowing and curtseying to the audience over and over, silently mouthing to the audience “thank you so much”, then Bryan comes back through the door]
+Josie keeps bowing and curtsying to the audience over and over, silently mouthing to the audience “thank you so much”, then Bryan comes back through the door]

 BRYAN: Josie!....
 Josie!!!
 Dinners ready.